electron/governance/wg-releases/sudowoodo.md

 ## Releasing Electron

-Electron's Release process is performed using a Slack-based bot system called Sudowoodo, which lives [here](https://github.com/electron/sudowoodo).
+Electron's Release process is performed using a Slack-based bot system called Sudowoodo, which lives [in this repo](https://github.com/electron/sudowoodo).

 ### Running Sudowoodo